 RailNetEurope (RNE) was set up in 2004 to help meet the challenges faced by the international rail sector.
 This was to be achieved by providing solutions that benefit all RNE Members as well as their customers and business partners.
-RNE facilitates the operational international business of its Members.
+RNE facilitates the operational international business of its members.
 RNE's role is also to provide support as regards compliance with the European legal framework.
 This entails developing harmonised international business processes, templates, handbooks, and guidelines.
-All in all, RNE's mission is to help its Members meet the challenges of the rapidly-changing railway sector in Europe and to promote international rail traffic.
+All in all, RNE's mission is to help its members meet the challenges of the rapidly changing railway sector in Europe and to promote international rail traffic.
+RfL(I) is not a member of RNE.